dseguy/phptips/tips/variable_optimisation.rst

 .. meta::
 	:description:
-		No Warning For Unused Variables: PHP optimisation in action : undefined variables are only reported when they are used.
+		No Warning For Unused Variables: PHP variable optimisation in action: the undefined variables are only reported when they are used.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: No Warning For Unused Variables
-	:twitter:description: No Warning For Unused Variables: PHP optimisation in action : undefined variables are only reported when they are used
+	:twitter:description: No Warning For Unused Variables: PHP variable optimisation in action: the undefined variables are only reported when they are used
 	:twitter:creator: @exakat
 	:twitter:image:src: https://php-tips.readthedocs.io/en/latest/_images/variable_optimisation.png
 	:og:image: https://php-tips.readthedocs.io/en/latest/_images/variable_optimisation.png
 	:og:title: No Warning For Unused Variables
 	:og:type: article
-	:og:description: PHP optimisation in action : undefined variables are only reported when they are used :og:url: https://php-tips.readthedocs.io/en/latest/tips/variable_optimisation.html
+	:og:description: PHP variable optimisation in action: the undefined variables are only reported when they are used :og:url: https://php-tips.readthedocs.io/en/latest/tips/variable_optimisation.html
 	:og:locale: en

-PHP optimisation in action : undefined variables are only reported when they are used.
+PHP variable optimisation in action: the undefined variables are only reported when they are used.

-first is omitted : no operation
+The first is omitted : there are no operations.

-second is skipped : no need to execute 2nd term
+The second is skipped : no need to execute its second term

-third is reporting a warning.
+The third is reporting a warning.

 .. image:: ../images/variable_optimisation.png